pardnchiu/pardnchiu.github.io/md/en/faq.md

 - **Is installment payment supported?**
    Apart from clearly defined phased payment plans, additional installment options must be negotiated before signing the contract.
 Flexible payment schedules can be arranged for long-term projects based on progress.
 - **How are major feature omissions after the project launch handled?**
-   A one-year unlimited bug fix warranty is provided.
+   A half-year unlimited bug fix warranty is provided.
 If the omission is within the scope of the contract, it will be implemented for free.
 If it is a new requirement, it will be re-evaluated and quoted accordingly.

 ## Dedicated Development